eli97/CrystalClearWebsite/README.md

 Draft project charter document

-Meet with client for initial requirements and details elicitation.
+Meet with client for initial requirements and details elicitation

 ### Sprint 02